 Portland OR 97225-3742

-(503) 297-4113 FAX (503) 297-4748
+503-297-4113 FAX 503-297-4748

 2. Collections: "Split specimen" collections will be performed using procedures consistent with 49 CFR Part 40, "Procedures for Transportation Workplace Drug and Alcohol Testing Programs."

 In the split specimen collection procedure, a urine specimen is divided or "split" between two shipping bottles, both of which are transported to the testing laboratory.
 If the results of the initial screening and confirmation tests of the "primary" specimen are positive, the split specimen may be tested at another qualified laboratory at the expense of the tested individual.